• Home page

 Pino Chapito

-Welcome to the Pinochapito Leisure Park, located at the “Moutchic” lake in Lacanau, where fun takes on a whole ...
+Welcome to Pinochapito Leisure Park, located at Lake Moutchic in Lacanau, where fun takes on a whole new dimension! ...

 11,1 km - Lacanau

-Originally a small seaside resort whose first villas appeared in 1906, Lacanau has today become, with its legendary waves, the Mecca of European surfing.
-In mid-August, the world championships of the discipline take place.
+Originally a small seaside resort whose first villas appeared in 1906, Lacanau has become, today, with its legendary waves, the Mecca of European surfing.
+World surfing championships are held there in mid-August.

-Surrounded by pine trees and dunes, with 16 kilometers of beaches, it is also a very natural place, populated with immense forests, and where several kilometers of cycle paths have been laid out.
+Surrounded by pine trees and dunes, with 16 kilometers of beaches, it is also a very natural place, populated by immense forests, and where several kilometers of cycle paths have been laid out.

-Lacanau-Lac and its 21 km2 expanse of water is very popular with boating enthusiasts and fishermen.
-With its lush vegetation, it is a paradise for migratory birds and many animal species, a place conducive to observing flora and fauna.
-After the Cousseau Pond and the Hourtin marshes, the Lacanau Lake biological reserve is the third Médoc site classified as a nature reserve.
+Lacanau-Lac and its 21 km² expanse of water are very popular with boating enthusiasts and anglers.
+With its lush vegetation, it is a haven for migratory birds and numerous animal species, an ideal place for observing wildlife and flora.
+After the Étang de Cousseau and the Hourtin marshes, the Lacanau lake biological reserve is the third site in the Médoc region to be classified as a nature reserve.

 Pino Chapito